Task-Specific Normalization for Continual Learning of Blind Image Quality Models: Related Work

 \subsection{Normalization in Deep Learning}

 There is increasing evidence that normalization is a canonical neural computation throughout the visual system, and in many other sensory modalities and brain regions \cite{carandini2012normalization}.
 As biologically inspired, deep learning also incorporates different instantiations of normalization for various purposes, such as accelerating model training \cite{ioffe2015batch} and improving model generalization~\cite{huang2020normalization}.
-BN is a~\textit{de-facto} technique to improve the training efficiency of DNNs, in which the convolution responses are divided by the standard deviation (std) of a pool of responses along the batch (and spatial) dimensions.
+BN is a popular technique to improve the training efficiency of DNNs, in which the convolution responses are divided by the standard deviation (std) of a pool of responses along the batch (and spatial) dimensions.
 Xie~\etal~\cite{xie2020adversarial} learned separate BN layers to harness adversarial examples, which improves image recognition models.
 Li~\etal~\cite{li2017revisiting} proposed adaptive BN for domain adaptation, assuming that domain-invariant and domain-specific computations are learned by the convolution filters and the BN layers, respectively.
 Chang~\etal~\cite{chang2019domain} specialized BN layers using a two-stage algorithm for unsupervised domain adaptation.
 Dumoulin~\etal~\cite{dumoulin2017learned} relied on conditional instance normalization~\cite{ulyanov2016instance} to synthesize the artistic styles of diverse paintings.
-Zhang~\etal~\cite{zhang2020passport} presented a passport normalization for deep model intellectual property protection against infringement threats.
-Recently, Pham~\etal \cite{pham2022continual} proposed a continual normalization method to mitigate the catastrophic forgetting problem in online learning.
+Zhang~\etal~\cite{zhang2020passport} presented a passport normalization for deep model intellectual property protection.
 In this paper, we introduce task-specific BN to accomplish continual learning of DNN-based BIQA models.